hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/Clique.md

   The historical transactions will be at different block heights, but the transactions and state history will be the same on the new network as on the Clique network.

-You can ask for migration support on [Discord](https://discord.gg/hyperledger).
+You can request migration support on [Discord](https://discord.gg/hyperledger).

 <!-- Acronyms and Definitions -->